ss153g/ss153g.github.io/perf/README.md

 5. Reduced the image size using a program
 --
 6. Pizza page - moved 2 calculations outside of changePizzaSizes function.
-This made the change from 400 ms to 10ms
+This made the change from 400 ms to 10ms 6a.
+Assigned a variable to document.queryselectorall call and used it for accessing each element in its array.
 7. Pizza page - combined the 2 switch function into 1.
 8. Minified CSS files
 9. Minified JS files (original is also included)
 10. Moved the minified file reference to the bottom of the page
+11. Assigned a variable to document.scrolltop so that it is not called in everytime in the loop.